-Our hotels are required to demonstrate continuous improvement around water management.
-Through LightStay, every hotel in our portfolio is required to regularly report and monitor all sources of water use against an improvement goal.
+Our franchised hotels are also required to demonstrate continuous improvement around water management.
+Through LightStay, every hotel in our portfolio is required to regularly report and monitor all sources of water use against an improvement goal as a Brand Standard.
 In addition to this, hotels are required to always have an active water-related sustainability improvement project registered.
 We have created resources, which are available to all, to engage hotels in more efficient water management.
 These are re-launched each year through Hilton's 'Earth Week' in March, a week in which all hotels are encouraged to raise awareness with their teams and review their plans to reduce their environmental impacts.
 The resources include tips on how to reduce water use, a training course about both the importance of water and what Team Members can do to conserve it, as well as a video which explains water stewardship.
-Hilton's long-term strategy to address high-risk geographic regions is addressed in our 2025 Water Stewardship Commitment and our 2030 Travel with Purpose Goals.
+Hilton's long-term strategy to address high-risk geographic regions is addressed in our 2025 Water Stewardship Commitment and our Travel with Purpose 2030 Goals.
 We will achieve these goals through a comprehensive and coordinated water stewardship strategy that focuses on the following areas of our value chain: (1) hotels and guests, (2) suppliers and services, and (3) communities and watersheds.

-Costs are incorporated into ongoing operational expenditure at both a hotel and corporate level.
+Costs are incorporated into ongoing operational expenditure at both the hotel and corporate level.
 This is expected to remain constant in future years unless this basin is selected for future water stewardship pilot opportunities.

-Mexico
+Mexico Panuco I dido

-River basin Panuco